napframework/nap/readme.md

 Other Linux distributions *may* work, but they have not been tested and are not officially supported.

 #### Display Server

-When `Wayland` is configured as the display server, NAP applications and Napkin (the editor) will rely on `XWayland` for compatibility.
-It is recommended to use `X11` instead of Wayland until Wayland is fully supported.
+When `Wayland` is configured as the display server, NAP applications will run in native wayland mode if the compositor supports `wp_fifo_manager_v1`; otherwise the system will revert back to `XWayland` for performance reasons.
+You can force applications to run in native wayland mode by selecting `wayland` as the `Video Driver` in the `nap::RenderServiceConfiguration`.
+Napkin is set up to always use `XWayland` for compatibility, but it can be run as a native Wayland application by setting the `QT_QPA_PLATFORM` environment variable to `wayland`.

 #### Raspberry Pi